2009 Log Cabin Penny Value (2026 Guide): Errors List, “D”, “S” & No Mint Mark Worth

 1. How much is a 2009 Log Cabin Penny worth?

 It depends on the type and condition.
-Most circulated examples are worth close to face value, around $0.28 in Good and $0.96 in Fine.
-In uncirculated Mint State grades, the same coin can reach $8.57 or higher.
-The 2009-S DCAM proof version starts at a separate price point, with PR70 DCAM examples generally valued at $160.
+Most circulated examples are worth close to face value — around $0.28 in Good and $0.96 in Fine.
+In uncirculated Mint State grades, values can reach $8.57 or higher.
+The 2009-S DCAM proof starts at a separate price point, with PR70 DCAM examples generally valued at $160.
+The all-time auction record for the Log Cabin design is $4,800, set by an MS68RD example in April 2025.

 2. What grade does a 2009 Log Cabin Penny need to be worth more than face value?